myron0220/SpringbootVueMS/README.md

 `https://replit.com/@myron0220/SpringbootVueMS-1#.replit`
 Then click the "Run" button in Replit.

-- Don't close previous tab, open the following link in a new tab:
+- Don't close previous tab, waiting for the build finish of previous two tabs, then open the following link in a new tab:
 `https://springbootvuems.myron0220.repl.co/`
 This page is the main (ONLY) UI for the website.